welovemedia/ffmate-docs/docs/tasks.md

+---
+title: "FFmate Task Management: Lifecycle, API, Batch & Automation"
+description: "Detailed FFmate task documentation: Understand the complete task lifecycle, statuses, and API usage for creating, monitoring, managing, and batching FFmpeg jobs"
+---

 # Understanding Tasks in FFmate

-In FFmate, a **task** is an individual FFmpeg job, whether it's transcoding, extracting audio, or applying filters.
-Tasks can be submitted **individually** or as part of a **batch**, allowing multiple files to be processed efficiently in a single request.
+In FFmate, a **task** represents a single FFmpeg command execution such as transcoding a video, extracting audio, or applying filters.
+When you submit a task, FFmate uses FFmpeg under the hood to perform the media processing.
+Tasks can be submitted on their own or grouped into batches to handle multiple files efficiently in one go
 Every task follows a structured **lifecycle**, progressing from submission to execution and ultimately reaching completion or failure.

 Before diving into task execution, let's first go through the **lifecycle** of tasks and their corresponding **statuses** in FFmate.